ketanmore2002/non-stop-ai-project/README.md

 # Article Information Extractor (washingtonpost.com)

 **Objective:**
-Create a user-friendly desktop application using Streamlit that allows users to input a link to an article.
+Create a user-friendly application using Streamlit that allows users to input a link to an article.
 Upon clicking the submit button, the application extracts information from the provided article link and displays relevant details.

 **Key Features:**
 1. **User Interface:**